networklessons/lab-node-ubuntu/README.md

 # ubuntu-network-host

-Ubuntu base image with useful tools such as nmap, Iperf, etc. for network labs.
+Ubuntu base image with useful tools such as:

+- nmap
+- Iperf
+- Hping3
+- And more...

 You can use this in emulators such as EVE-NG, Containerlab, etc.